OliverGray03/MS1-TheGymWarehouse/README.md

     - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
 - Contact Page
     - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
+    - On testing the contact page i found there was an added margin and the page could be scrolled right and overflowing due to content inside contact details section.
+To fix this i added a "no-gutters" to my row inside the container
 - responsiveness
     - I tested all the about functions across mobile, tablet and desktop to ensure they were consistantly working
     - I tested the functionality, responsiveness and readability across mobile, tablet and desktop